Error Reference

 Resolution: Supply the missing field or element in the source value, or add a default to the type annotation.

-[name: "Alice"] :> dict(name: string, age: number)
+[name: "Alice"] -> dict(name: string, age: number) # age is missing

 rill-r045

-Description: Too many arguments passed to closure
+Description: Too many arguments passed to callable

 Example: